Top 5 Promising Medical Wearables

 Healthcare professionals agree that smart wearables such as ECG (electrocardiogram), EEG (electroencephalography), EMG (electromyography), BP (blood pressure), PPG (photoplethysmography), and others are looking to be very promising in terms of the development of new diagnostic and therapeutic techniques.
 Technology is rapidly evolving and according to Markets and Markets report, it will reach $12.1 billion by 2021.
 Let’s discover its main benefits to healthcare and disclose the top 5 promising wearable devices.
+Moreover, we have created an infographic about the future of wearable technology in healthcare.

 Health Benefits of Wearable Tech